LEARNAcademy/syllabus/react/state.md

 ### Counter Example

 Here is an example that creates a counter application in React.
-The counter application allow the user to click on the application and increment a count.
+The counter application allows the user to click on the application and increment a count.
 The count will start at 0 and increase one time for every click.

 We'll get started in `App.js` by displaying a heading tag and a div tag designated for our counter.
 At this point we should spin up our app by running $ `yarn start` in the terminal and ensure our application is displaying the content as expected.